-Charles Herbert (Charlie) Dolson had a pioneering, lifelong career in the aviation industry most of which was accomplished as a 50+ year resident of Atlanta, GA.
-His career began as a Naval Aviator and concluded as CEO and Chairman of the Board of Delta Air Lines, Inc. What makes his career unique and worthy of induction is that he is the only line pilot to rise through the ranks to become the CEO of a major US airline.
-Charlie’s career spanned from single-seat planes of the 1920s to the first passage jet airliners of the 1960s.
-Charlie led Delta’s transition in jet service helping to solidify the carrier’s prominence and importance in Georgia’s economy as one of the state’s largest private employers.
+Charlie Dolson had a pioneering, lifelong career in the aviation industry most of which was accomplished as a 50+ year resident of Atlanta, Georgia.
+His career began as a Naval Aviator and concluded as CEO and Chairman of the Board of Delta Air Lines, Inc. What makes his career unique and worthy of induction into the Georgia Aviation Hall of Fame is that he is the only line pilot to rise through the ranks to become the CEO of a major US airline.
+Charlie's career spanned from single-seat planes of the 1920’s to the first passenger jet airliners of the 1960’s.
+Charlie led Delta's transition to jet service helping to solidify the carrier's prominence and importance in Georgia's economy as one of the state's largest private employers.

 Charlie learned to fly with the U.S. Navy in 1926.
 From 1928-1930, he flew Boeing F3Bs from the aircraft carrier U.S.S.
 Saratoga.
 Received his commercial pilot's license on November 21, 1929.
 He was a test pilot for Curtiss-Wright Aircraft Company, until he joined American Airways in 1931 to work the mail runs: St. Louis-Omaha, Chicago-Atlanta (via Evansville, Nashville and Chattanooga).

-Charlie’s influence on the aviation industry, the City of Atlanta, and the state of Georgia included not only the development of Delta Air Lines as a major US corporation but also through the progressive development of Candler Field into The Atlanta Municipal Airport and later into Hartsfield Atlanta International Airport.
-This development includes the 63-acre Delta Technical Operations Center in 1960 while he was VP of Operations.
-This Global Aircraft Maintenance Repair and Overhaul Operations has 9,600 employees and has become one of the best in the world providing services for over 150 airlines.
+Charlie's influence on the aviation industry, the City of Atlanta, and the state of Georgia included not only the development of Delta Air Lines as a major US corporation but also through the progressive development of Candler Field into The Atlanta Municipal Airport and later into Hartsfield Atlanta International Airport.
+This development included the 63-acre Delta Technical Operation Center in 1960 while he was VP of Operations.
+This Global Aircraft Maintenance, Repair and Overhaul Operations, has 9,600 employees, and has become one of the best in the world providing services for over 150 airlines.